canonical/ubuntu-pro-client/docs/source/howtoguides/enable_ua_in_dockerfile.md

 > Requires at least UA Client version 27.7

 Ubuntu Advantage (UA) comes with several services, some of which can be useful in docker.
-For example, Extended Security Maintenance of packages and FIPS certified packages may be desirable in a docker image.
+For example, Expanded Security Maintenance of packages and FIPS certified packages may be desirable in a docker image.
 In this how-to-guide, we show how you can use the `ua` tool to take advantage of these services in your Dockerfile.

 ## Step 1: Create a UA Attach Config file